duckduckgo/android-search-and-stories/ESOF-docs/Contributions.md

 ## Contributions (in alphabetical order):

 Filipe Coelho ( @Fr0sk ) has contributed in:
+* Domain model diagram

 Luís Cruz ( @Luis-bcruz ) has contributed in:
 * List of funtional and non-funcional requirements
-* Use case Diagram
+* Use case diagram

 Shivam Agrawal ( @shivam-agr ) has contributed in:
+* Domain model diagram
+* List of funtional and non-funcional requirements

 Vinicius Ferretti ( @ViniciusFerretti ) has contributed in:
 * Generic introduction to requirements and requirements elicitation
-* Use case Diagram
+* Use case diagram